 - Return to refrigerator.

-If keeping in the clamshell is not, there are new containers that allow you to keep produce better in the fridge.
-They are designed to help you keep optimum conditions to help your produce last as long as possible:
+If keeping in the clamshell is not, there are new containers that allow you to keep strawberries better in the fridge.
+They are designed to help you keep optimum conditions to help your produce last as long as possible.

 How to Dehydrate Strawberries